 (♦ - non-government website)

-- The ACSPO AVHRR FRAC data are provided by NOAA STAR.
+The ACSPO AVHRR GAC RAN data are provided by NOAA STAR.
 We strongly recommend contacting NOAA SST team led by A. Ignatov before the data are used for any publication or presentation.